Each time you grant access to your Google Ads Account, you'll be able to select which features the user can impact by assigning an access level.

 |Can review each user's authentication method and last login time||✔|

 Access for manager accounts

-If you've accepted an invitation to link to a manager account, people who have administrative access to the manager account can receive notification emails, and manage any part of your account and its campaigns.
-They can also change another person's access level, and in some cases they can terminate someone's access level.
+If you've accepted an invitation to link to a manager account, people who have administrative access to the manager account can receive notification emails and manage your campaigns.
+If the manager account has ownership, users with administrative access to the manager account can also edit user access, managers, and product links within your account.
 Learn more about manager account access levels.

 Access to billing and payments

 You can manage which users can perform tasks like making payments, changing payment methods, or receiving invoices by adding or removing them from your Google payments profile in the Google payments center.